 Justice & Peace, Loreto Secondary School Wexford.

 I raise a serious issue related to the Christmas period.
-Unfortunately, the number of road deaths on our roads over the Christmas period is frightful.
+Unfortunately, the number of deaths on the roads over the Christmas period is frightful.
 Many relate to alcohol.
-The Labour Party in the Seanad supported the Government's recent road safety legislation, which was common sense and not anti-rural.
+The Labour Party in the Seanad supported the Government's recent road safety legislation which was common sense and not anti-rural.
 Unfortunately, most of the lives lost on the roads are in rural Ireland.
 If the legislation saves one life, it will have been worthwhile.
 I hope to be in a position to support other proposals on road safety the Government may bring forward in the coming years.
-It is sad to note the number of people who die on our roads.
+It is sad to note the number of people who die on the roads.